cakephp/docs/en/installation.rst

 - My application's webroot directory will be /var/www/mysite/.
 - My application's app directory will be /home/me/myapp.
-- CakePHP is installed via composer.
+- CakePHP is installed via Composer.

 Given this type of setup, I would need to edit my webroot/index.php file (which will end up at /var/www/mysite/index.php, in this